Offences involving Domestic and Captive Animals

 - an Order may only be made against a dog's owner, not its temporary keeper;

-- section 9 Criminal Justice Act 1967 cannot be used to present evidence at trial;
+- section 9 of the Criminal Justice Act 1967 cannot be used to present evidence at trial;

 - proceedings must be issued within six months and cannot be discontinued; and